The “blue zones” and countries where the longest living people are from

 - Drink herbal tea.
 Ikarians drink rosemary, oregano and sage teas which act as diuretics and can help to regulate blood pressure.

 - They nap regularly.
-According to Blue Zones, those who nap regularly have a 35% lower chance of dying from heart disease.
+According to Blue Zones (buy on Amazon), those who nap regularly have a 35% lower chance of dying from heart disease.

 - Infrequent fasting.
 Ikarians regularly cut calories for religious reasons, which may have a number of health benefits.